MRamya-sri/Python-Libraries/README.md

 ### pandas

-pandas is a fast, powerful, flexible, and easy-to-use open-source data analysis and data manipulation library built on top of the Python programming language.
+Pandas is a fast, powerful, flexible, and easy-to-use open-source data analysis and data manipulation library built on top of the Python programming language.

 ### Matplotlib